 - 8. The Taoiseach recognizes the need to engage in dialogue, which would address with honesty and integrity the fears of all traditions.
-But that dialogue, both within the North and between the people and their representatives of both parts of Ireland, must be entered into with an acknowledgement that the future security and welfare of the people of this island will depend on an open, frank and balanced approach to all the problems which for too long have caused division. - which, while respecting the diversity of the people of Ireland, would enable them to work together in all areas of common interest.
+But that dialogue, both within the North and between the people and their representatives of both parts of Ireland, must be entered into with an acknowledgement that the future security and welfare of the people of this island will depend on an open, frank and balanced approach to all the problems which for too long have caused division. - 9.
+The British and Irish Governments will seek, along with the Northern Ireland constitutional parties through the Talks process, to create institutions and structures, which, while respecting the diversity of the people of Ireland, would enable them to work together in all areas of common interest.
 This will help over a period to build the trust necessary to end past divisions, leading to an agreed and peaceful future.
-Such structures would, of course, include institutional recognition of the special links that exist between the peoples of Britain and Ireland as part of the totality of relationships, while taking account of newly forged links with the rest of Europe. - Taoiseach has indicated to the British Prime Minister his intention of establishing an Irish Convention to consult and advise, as long as is necessary, on the steps required to remove the barriers of distrust which at present divide the people of Ireland and which also stand in the way of the exercise in common by them of self-determination on a basis of equality.
-It will be open to the Convention to make recommendations on ways in which agreement, in the spirit of the Report of the New Ireland Forum, and respect for the rights and identities of both traditions in Ireland, can be promoted and established.
-The Convention will operate with full respect for the authority of the institutions established by law in the State.
-It will be a fundamental guiding principle of the Convention that all differences between the Irish people relating to the exercise in common of the right to self-determination will be resolved exclusively by peaceful, political means.
+Such structures would, of course, include institutional recognition of the special links that exist between the peoples of Britain and Ireland as part of the totality of relationships, while taking account of newly forged links with the rest of Europe.